John Gatenby Bolton: Parkes and quasars

 Bolton arrived in Parkes, Australia as the development of the new Giant Radio Telescope was underway.
 Bowen had procured money from the Carnegie Institution for Science, Rockefeller Foundation, and the Australian government to develop a 64 m dish.
 Bolton had already played an important role in helping assess the design of the telescope, and now took ownership of construction and commission of the Parkes dish.
 He was also to be the inaugural director of the telescope.

 The Parkes radio telescope, under guidance of Bolton, was completed on schedule and quickly contributed to two key radio astronomy results.
-Firstly, the telescope confirmed polarised radio emission from Centuarus A and Vela X. Detection of linear polarisation was confirmation that the radio emission from such sources is produced by the synchrotron mechanism.
+Firstly, the telescope confirmed polarised radio emission from Centaurus A and Vela X. Detection of linear polarisation was confirmation that the radio emission from such sources is produced by the synchrotron mechanism.
 Secondly, and more importantly, Parkes detected Faraday rotation in polarised radio sources.
 This was the first astrophysical detection of the phenomenon and a result which was used as conclusive evidence that the Milky Way possessed a magnetic field.

 While Bolton played a key role in the scientific direction of Parkes in these first two discoveries, his greatest scientific contribution with Parkes came with the discovery of quasars.
 Building on his work identifying optical sources to radio galaxies at Caltech, such as 3C48, accumulating evidence suggested there existed a unique class of active galaxies that were 100 times brighter optically than the most luminous galaxies which had been identified previously with radio sources.
 While not published, Bolton was first to correctly identify the extreme distance to 3C48 two years before it was published in 1962.
 The record to the most distant object in the Universe was regularly held by quasars discovered at Parkes by Bolton and his team.

 After the discovery of the first quasars at Parkes, Bolton settled into the project that would occupy most of his time for the rest of the 1960s: surveying the southern sky with Parkes as to find new radio sources to associate to optical sources and determining their distances.
 He managed to follow this science path due to strong ties with optical astronomers at Palomar and Lick Observatories.
 At this career stage, Bolton was also being commissioned to chair government panels and present keynote lectures - with the pinnacle presenting the talk at the Solvay conference in 1964.
 In the 1960s, Bolton was also elected a Fellow of the Australian Academy of Science and was the inaugural NRAO Karl Jansky prize holder.